icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

-Title: Implementation of cylinder impingement correlations in Python
+Title: A Langmuir distribution is (almost) a normal distribution
 Category: python tools
 tags: cylinder

-> ###"The equations were found to fit the experimental data over a wider range of values..." [^1]
+status: draft

+> ###"Upon comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub-divisions of the volume were in error." [^1]

 ##Summary
-The correlations for water drop impingement on a cylinder from "Mathematical Investigation of Water Droplet Trajectories" [^1] are implemented in the Python programming language.
+The Langmuir drop size distribution are almost normal distributions.

 ##Key points
-1. The cylinder impingement correlations were implemented and reproduced values from "Mathematical Investigation of Water Droplet Trajectories"
-2. A subtlety about calculations with drop size distributions is noted.
+1. The Langmuir drop size distribution are almost normal distributions.
+2. Perhaps it was originally intended that they be exactly normal distributions.

 ##Discussion

-###Implementation of cylinder impingement correlations
+###Normal drop size distributions

 Alas, I do not have access to a [differential analyzer](https://en.wikipedia.org/wiki/Differential_analyser) as was used in [^1], so I will have to use a modern, digital computer.
 Also, we will not be integrating the water drop equations of motion;